Joe Biden, Andrew Yang, And Bernie Sanders Have Biggest Leads Over Donald Trump In New Emerson Poll

 A new Emerson College poll of New Hampshire reveals that in a hypothetical head-to-head matchup with Donald Trump, Joe Biden, Andrew Yang, and Bernie Sanders have the highest leads.
-Specifically, Biden has a 10-point lead and beats Trump with 55 percent support, Yang has an eight-point edge with 54 percent support, and Sanders is in third, toppling Trump with a 5-point lead at 53 percent support.
+Specifically, Biden has a 10-point lead and beats Trump with 55 percent support, Yang has an eight-point edge with 54 percent support, and Sanders is in third, toppling Trump with a five-point lead at 53 percent support.

-After the top three, Kamala Harris has a two-point lead over Trump with 51 percent support, while Elizabeth Warren is the only of the frontrunner candidates in overall polling to lose against Trump with 49 percent support.
+After the top three, Kamala Harris has a two-point lead over Trump with 51 percent support, while Elizabeth Warren is the only front-runner candidate in overall polling to lose against Trump with 49 percent support.

-As for overall polling numbers in the state, Biden and Warren are in a dead-heat with 24 percent and 21 percent support, respectively, while Sanders is in third with 13 percent support.
-Pete Buttigieg is in fourth with 11 percent, Kamala Harris is in fifth with 8 percent, and Tulsi Gabbard is in sixth 6 percent.
+As for overall polling numbers in the state, Biden and Warren are in a dead heat with 24 percent and 21 percent support, respectively, while Sanders is in third with 13 percent support.
+Pete Buttigieg is in fourth with 11 percent, Kamala Harris is in fifth with 8 percent, and Tulsi Gabbard is in sixth at 6 percent.

 Cory Booker is in seventh with 4 percent support, and Andrew Yang is in eighth with 3 percent support.